 - Productive cough

-Bhringraj Benefits & Medicinal Uses
+Bhringraj Benefits & Uses

+Bhringraj benefits include its uses in liver and spleen enlargement, indigestion, abdominal diseases and hemorrhoid.
+It also promotes hair growth.
 The important health benefits and medicinal uses of Bhringraja are discussed below:

 Bhringraj (Eclipta Alba) has remarkable effects on the liver.
 It acts as hepatoprotective and stimulates regeneration of hepatic cells.
 All pharmacological actions of this herb are due to its effects on the liver.
 It increases bile production, enhances digestion, stimulates breaking down and expulsion of toxins, and improves overall liver health.
 In liver diseases, it reduces inflammation, exerts antihepatotoxic effects, and improves liver enzymes.
 The flavonoid content (Wedelolactone) appears to be related to its hepatoprotective action.
 (7, 8)